Torino Lingotto railway station: Facilities

 The station has eleven through tracks and seven platform tracks, divided into two groups: northern section (four tracks) and southern section (three tracks).

-Lingotto station on the Metropolitana di Torino (Turin Metro) was opened nearby on March 6, 2011.
+The building can be reached through the station Italia '61 of the Turin Metro line within a 5-minute walking distance.
+Lingotto is another important station nearby.

 Future

 The station is the subject of local government studies, given its growing importance to the southern part of the city.

 The assumed reduction in future capacity of Torino Porta Nuova may further increase the station's importance.
 Local governments are working on the possible integration and synergy with the former Lingotto factory complex.

 On 20 November 2007, the architect Massimiliano Fuksas submitted a preliminary project commissioned by the Piedmont Region for the redevelopment of the Via Nizza area, which previously housed the now demolished factories of Fiat Aviazione.
-The subsequently approved plan included construction of a new Piedmont Region Headquarters within a 686 ft skyscraper, currently set to open in 2022.
+The subsequently approved plan included construction of the new Piedmont Region Headquarters.

+The area between the station, the Piedmont Region Headquarters and the Oval Lingotto will be redeveloped with the project of the new "Parco della Salute" a complex dedicated to health, research, innovation and science.